bbcarchdev/libcluster/README.md

-  -k KEY                    Set the cluster key to KEY -e ENV                    Set the cluster environment to ENV -i ID                     Set the instance identifier to ID -n COUNT                  Set the number of threads to COUNT etcd-based clustering:
+  -k KEY                    Set the cluster key to KEY -e ENV                    Set the cluster environment to ENV -i ID                     Set the instance identifier to ID -n COUNT                  Set the number of workers to COUNT etcd-based clustering:
   -r URI                    Set the cluster registry URI Static clustering:
-  -I INDEX                  Set this instance index to INDEX -T COUNT                  Set the cluster total to COUNT
+  -I INDEX                  Set this instance base index to INDEX -T COUNT                  Set the cluster worker total to COUNT
 ```

 Assuming an etcd server or proxy running on `127.0.0.1:2379`, you might invoke